dirigible-io/dirigible-io.github.io/help/concepts_rest.md

   .execute();
 ```

+Sending a *GET* request

+> GET /services/js/v3/test/hello-api.js

-Sending **GET /services/js/v3/test/hello-api.js** to the server, hosting the piece of code above in **test/hello-api.js** will return response body **"Hello there!"**.
+to the server and hosting the *hello-api.js* piece of code above in *test/hello-api.js* will return response body

+> `Hello there!`

 ## Overview

-Consider the simple sample above.
+Consider the simple example above.
 Let's have a closer look at the methods chained in this fluent API.

 First, we requested a new REST service instance from the framework:

 > rs.service()

-Next, we configured the instance to serve HTTP GET requests sent to root path "", using the supplied function:
+Next, we configured the instance to serve HTTP GET requests sent to root path  ```("")``` using the supplied function:

 ```javascript
   .resource("")